 - complement lysis sensitivity test,

-- acidified serum lysis test with
+- acidified serum lysis test with the Ham test, and

 - a sugar water or sucrose lysis test.

 These tests can help distinguish PNH from other problems such as typical and atypical hemolytic - uremic syndromes and other kidney - related diseases that cause blood or hemoglobin to be in the urine.